uhuohuy/GazPNE/README.md

 ### Training examples perparation
 Several important data are needed and should be put in the data folder.

-OSM data: Used gazetters include OpenStreetMap and Geonames.
+**OSM data**: Used gazetters include OpenStreetMap and Geonames.
 Specifically, two boundary boxes are choosed to select the osm name entitits from OSMNames (https://osmnames.org/download/).
 This file is too huge and shared through google drive.

-The Geoname data: Two files are IN.txt and US.txt, which can be downloaded through (https://download.geonames.org/export/dump/).
+**Geonames data**: Two files are IN.txt and US.txt, which can be downloaded through (https://download.geonames.org/export/dump/).
 They corresponse to the data in the whole US and India areas, respectively.

-Two word embeddings: Goolge-embedding and Golve-embedding.
+**Two word embeddings**: Goolge-embedding and Golve-embedding.

 After got all the data, [rawTextProcessing.py](rawTextProcessing.py) can be used to extract the positive examples and negative examples from the data file above.